basho/basho_docs/source/languages/en/riak/ops/running/tools/riak.md

 # riak

-This is the primary script for controlling the Riak node process.
-Running this command by itself will output a listing of available commands:
+This is the primary script for controlling the processes associated with a Riak node.
+Running the `riak` command by itself will output a listing of available commands:

 ```bash
 Usage: riak «command»